Which one is which?

 Their story serves as a testament to the transformative power of curiosity, creativity, and relentless pursuit of the unconventional.

-In their own words, “Magic is just a trick.
+In their own words, “Magic isa trick.
 But a trick is nothing without an audience.”

 As the spotlight dims and the curtain falls, let’s continue to carry forward the enchantment and wonder Penn and Teller brought to the stage.